methodphoto/themincricketclub/1982/a-good-length-2.md

 ---
 layout: default
 title: A Good Length 2
+homeTeam: A Good Length 2
+awayTeam: The Min
 game: The Min v A Good Length
 location: Coombe Dingle
 date: 16/06/1982